LuisaG/small-business-chatbot/README.md

 ## Business Context

-This chatbot is designed for **The Cellar**, a wine bar and café located at 156 Avenida Del Mar, San Clemente, CA. The system provides intelligent responses about:
+This chatbot is designed for **The Cellar**, a wine bar and café located at 156 Avenida Del Mar, San Clemente, CA.

+**About The Cellar:**
+The Cellar is my go-to coffee shop for getting work done!
+It's pretty cool how it transforms throughout the day - it opens as a peaceful coffee shop at 11:00 AM with great coffee and a quiet atmosphere perfect for focusing, then later transforms into a restaurant/brunch place.
+During those morning hours when it's just opening up, it's super peaceful and not crowded at all, making it the perfect spot for remote work.

+The system provides intelligent responses about:

 - **Business Information**: Hours, menu highlights, policies, amenities
 - **Weather Integration**: Current weather conditions at the business location